A Taste of Mexico

 Full course details

-This night is a unique introduction to an incredibly generous cuisine.
-We will start by pressing our very own corn tortillas and we’ll cook them to order while we create a few everlasting favourites to accompany.
-(Your guacamole is sure to find a new range with us!)
-From the fertile regions of Mexico’s central plains to the deserts of the north, the vibrancy and boldness of the country’s landscape is truly reflected in its food.
-Whether you find yourself involved in a deep braise of achiote pork, brilliantly hued by its transformative spice paste, or feel your mouth ringing from the high notes of a bright and bracing tomatillo salsa, the vibrancy of the food will travel straight to your core.
-We’ll round off the menu with a few regional favourites and the-best-of-the-best churros and chocolate sauce in town.
-Welcome to a bold new world.
+From the fertile regions of Mexico’s central plains to the deserts of the north, the vibrancy and boldness of the country’s landscape is mirrored in its food.
+Whether you find yourself involved in a deep braise of achiote pork, enlivened by a transformative spice paste, or feel your mouth ringing from the high notes of a bright and bracing tomatillo salsa, the vibrancy of the food will travel straight to your core.
+We'll start by pressing our very own corn tortillas and we'll cap off the menu with the-best-of-the-best churros and chocolate sauce in town.
+This morning is a unique introduction to an incredibly generous cuisine.

 "The course was the perfect blend of learning and eating."